-In addition, under the terms of our amended and restated certificate of incorporation and our amended and restated bylaws, members of our board of directors may only be removed for cause.
+In addition, under the terms of our certificate of incorporation and our bylaws, members of our board of directors may only be removed for cause.
 This may also have the effect of delaying or preventing changes in control of our company.